silvermine/videojs-airplay/README.md

 ### Building the plugin locally

-   1. Either clone this repository or install the `silvermine-videojs-airplay` module using `npm install silvermine-videojs-airplay`.
+   1. Either clone this repository or install the `@silvermine/videojs-airplay` module using `npm install @silvermine/videojs-airplay`.
-   2. Ensure that `silvermine-videojs-airplay`'s `devDependencies` are installed by running `npm install` from within the `silvermine-videojs-airplay` folder.
+   2. Ensure that the project's `devDependencies` are installed by running `npm install` from within the folder you cloned or installed the project.
-   3. Run `grunt build` to build and copy the javascript, CSS and image files to the `silvermine-videojs-airplay/dist` folder.
+   3. Run `grunt build` to build and copy the javascript, CSS and image files to the `dist` folder.
    4. Copy the plugin's files from the `dist` folder into your project as needed.
    5. Ensure that the images in the `dist/images` folder are accessible at `./images/`, relative to where the plugin's CSS is located.
 If, for example, your CSS is located